 12. Candle and firestarter (cotton balls, for example, and a flammable accelerant like Vaseline or even charcoal lighter or gasoline residue that’s been previously applied to each cotton ball).
 Keep your firestarter in a small, sealed container, so that if your gear ever gets wet, your firestarter will remain dry.
 (If you live in a region of the country known for heavy rain or snow, consider carrying a micro-torch and fuel, which at 2500 degrees can set just about anything on fire in seconds.
 If only used for firestarting, you will get a lot of life out of just one bottle of fuel.
 One of the most frustrating experiences in a survival situation is trying to get a fire going when everything is wet.
 A micro-torch might not be touted by top survivalists who think a bow-drill is the answer to everything, but it will save the day in rainy conditions when that bow-drill fails even the best survivalist.)

 13. A highly rated compass (a cheap compass can break easily and have polarity issues) and knowledge of how to protect the polarity so that the polarity doesn’t reverse on you, making the compass useless or misleading.
+We have an article specifically about the best compasses for survival right here if you don’t have a sturdy and reliable compass already.

 14. Two extra-large heavy duty garbage bags (look for “contractor” garbage bags at your local hardware store).
 One you can use as a rain coat in an emergency, if you don’t have a poncho.
 Poke holes in the sides for your arms and poke another hole for your head at the bottom of the bag.
 Now put the bag on upside down.
 You’ve got a rain coat.
 With the other bag (if you have a 30 gallon or bigger bag), you can attempt to curl up and sleep in if no other shelter is available or if you forget to pack a canvas tarp as advised above, or you’re simply in a hurry to bed down out of the weather.
 Stuff the bag with dried vegetation in an attempt to add insulation, if needed.